-INFO: Only the implementation of the Council of Ministers decision at EU level 1998 announced the decision the result was the so-called ENFOPOL affair
+INFO: Only the implementation of the Council of Ministers decision at EU level in 1998 made the decision known the result was the so-called ENFOPOL affair

 Myth "dark times", escalation

-For further escalation is already taken care of.
-What the Apple technicians work, namely, is easy to guess.
-Of course one closes the gap in its own update mechanism for the operating system, which provides such a "golden key" as the FBI makes technically possible in its application.
-The only question that remains is how this solution will look exactly and not whether a technical solution is possible.
-This is presupposed by practically all observers of the event.
+Further escalation has already been taken care of.
+It is not difficult to guess what the Apple technicians are working on.
+Of course, the loophole in the own update mechanism for the operating system is closed, which makes such a “golden key”, as the FBI technically possible in its complaint.
+The only question currently is how this solution will look and not whether a technical solution is possible.
+Practically all observers of the event assume this.